diktomat/AdventOfCode/2022/README.md

 20. D. A systems programming language with GC by default.
 21. Pascal.
 Oh these flashback, learning pragramming with Delphi back then..
 22. Odin.
 Feels a lot like Go.
 Has a much nicer name though!
+23. TypeScript.
+Better than JS.
+But it's still JS...